Best Books For Learning Book Marketing

 Did I Miss Any?

-As an avid reader, I’m always looking for new and better books to read.
+As an avid reader, I’m always looking for new and better books to read or listen to on Playster.
 This, of course, is in-between my typical Sci-fi military book.
 But if you know of any books I didn’t mention above that I should consider, make sure to comment below.

 I’ll check them out and update accordingly.